 Stamp duty rates in the NT

-The Northern Territory’s stamp duty thresholds and rates are markedly simple compared against Australia’s other states and territories.
+The NT’s stamp duty thresholds and rates are simple compared to Australia’s other states and territories.
 Instead of charging flat sums with a sliding scale percentage amount attached, the NT simply deals in flat percentages based on the property’s purchase price for the most part (with the exception of the first tier).

 The NT stamp duty rates (as of September 2022)¹ are listed in the table below.